 The effect of resonances on orbits migrating in a is twofold, depending of the strength of the resonance and the drift rate (da/dt).
-Weak resonances can temporarily capture an orbit and change its proper e and/or i by a small amount upon leaving the resonance (Fig. 77; see also Bottke et al. 2000; Vokrouhlický and Brož, 2002).
+Weak resonances can temporarily capture an orbit and change its proper eand/or i by a small amount upon leaving the resonance (Fig. 65; see also Bottke et al. 2000; Vokrouhlický and Brož, 2002).
 This effect, while small enough to keep asteroids in the family, increases the mean dispersion of e and i over time.
 Our simulations suggest that this effect allows our test asteroids to match the full extent of the observed family in e but not in i, where it misses about a factor of two.
 Our integrations, however, assume fixed orientation of the spin axis in space for our test asteroids; in reality, thermal and gravitational torques, together with collisional effects, may produce more complicated evolutionary paths.
 For example, da/dt can change, or even reverse sign, in time in response to spin axis evolution, allowing them to cross back and forth across weak resonances at variable speeds.
-This could help increase their dispersal in e and e.
+This could help increase their dispersal in e and i.
 It is also possible that our initial velocity field was unrealistic; perhaps a more accurate velocity field would help eliminate the "inclination problem" (Sec.
-6.5).
-We note, however, that effect of dispersion in e and e is size-dependent since smaller asteroids have chance to meet more tiny resonances as they migrate faster than large asteroids.
-This effect helps explaining "triangular" shape of the families in the e-H and e H planes discussed by Cellino et al. (2002).
+5.5).
+We note, however, that effect of dispersion in e and i is size-dependent since smaller asteroids have chance to meet more tiny resonances as they migrate faster than large asteroids.
+This effect helps explaining "triangular" shape of the families in the e - H and i - H planes discussed by Cellino et al. (2002).

 Powerful MMRs, namely the J7/3, J9/4 and even the J11/5, can remove Eos asteroids from the family by significantly increasing (or decreasing) their e and/or i values.
-The strength of this effect is proportional to the order of the resonance (e.g. Morbidelli, 2002), but it also depends on the Yarkovsky da/dt rate.
-In
+The strength of this effect is proportional

-18A semi-empirical model of Paolicchi et al. (1996) suggests a size-rotation relation with smaller fragments rotating faster than the large ones.
+16A semi-empirical model of Paolicchi et al. (1996) suggests a size-rotation relation with smaller fragments rotating faster than the large ones.
 Given other uncertainties in our simulation, we stay with our simple formulation.

-19We adopt the notation of Nesvorný and Morbidelli (1998) and Morbidelli (2002) who characterize a three-body MMR $(+m_J \mathbf{J} + m_S \mathbf{S} + m)$ with a condition $m_J \dot{\lambda}J + m_S \dot{\lambda}S + m \dot{\lambda} \simeq 0$, where λ_J , λ_S and λ are mean longitudes of Jupiter, Saturn and the asteroid.
+17We adopt the notation of Nesvorný and Morbidelli (1998) and Morbidelli (2002) who characterize a three-body MMR $(+m_J J + m_S S + m)$ with a condition $m_J \dot{\lambda}J + m_S \dot{\lambda}S + m \dot{\lambda} \simeq 0$, where λ_J , λ_S and λ are mean longitudes of Jupiter, Saturn and the asteroid.